-- The mobile ecosystem functions as the foundation of consumers' daily lives, and a certain degree of publicness has emerged. - Based on this, it is desirable for Google and Apple, which are in a position to make rules in the mobile ecosystem, to take the measures to develop a fair competitive environment within their respective ecosystems. - (1) Notifying relevant developers in advance of any changes to rules within the mobile ecosystem.
-Also, after presenting the details of the change and the grounds for the change, providing a sufficient explanation, such as responding to inquiries appropriately. - (2) Providing a sufficient grace period between notification of such changes and implementation of such changes. - (3) When receiving reasonable complaints on the content of the change from related businesses, considering such complaints as much as possible and hold sufficient discussions with related businesses.
+- The mobile ecosystem functions as the foundation of consumers' daily lives, and a certain degree of publicness has emerged. - Based on this, it is desirable for Google and Apple, which are in a position to make rules in the mobile ecosystem, to take the following measures to develop a fair competitive environment within their respective ecosystems. - (1) Notifying relevant developers in advance of any changes to rules within the mobile ecosystem.
+Also, after presenting the details and the grounds for such changes, providing a sufficient explanation, such as responding to inquiries appropriately - (2) Providing a sufficient grace period between notification of any changes and implementation of such changes - (3) When receiving reasonable complaints about the content of a change from related businesses, considering such complaints as much as possible and holding sufficient discussions with related businesses